escobard/share/README.md

 The technology below was chosen to rapidly deliver a production ready web application, that interacts with the rinkeby test network.

-1) Heroku & GCP for automatic deployment / hosting of the UI / API layers.
+1) Heroku for automatic deployment / hosting of the UI / API layers.
 2) CircleCI for continuous integration and deployment.
 2) Github for source control and Github Projects for scrum.
 2) React for the UI with `create-react-app`.